AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 </tr>
 </tbody></table>

+##### A.6.4 S3T3 K-SVC with Temporal Shift

-**Note:** This example uses three Chains.
+This example uses three Chains.
 Chain 0 includes Frames with spatial ID equal to 0 and temporal ID equal to 0.
 Chain 1 includes Frames with spatial ID equal to 0 or 1 and temporal ID equal to 0.
 Chain 2 includes all Frames with temporal ID equal to 0.
-{:.alert .alert-info }

-##### A.6.4 S3T3 K-SVC with Temporal Shift

 ![S3T3](assets/images/S3T3.svg)